jholsten/me2e/README.md

       - app/build/reports/me2e
 ```

-{{% alert title="Important Note" color="warning" %}}
+> &#x26A0; **Important Note**\
-This GitLab CI assumes that your test project is located in the `app/` subdirectory and that the report is therefore stored in the `app/build/reports/me2e` folder.
+> This GitLab CI assumes that your test project is located in the `app/` subdirectory and that the report is therefore stored in the `app/build/reports/me2e` folder.
-If your project is located in a different directory, you need to adjust the path in the `artifacts` section accordingly.
+> If your project is located in a different directory, you need to adjust the path in the `artifacts` section accordingly.
-{{% /alert %}}

 To display the logs of your tests during the pipeline execution, you should adjust the `test` task in your `build.gradle` as follows: